Datavault-UK/automate-dv/src/dbtvault-dev/docs/gettingstarted.md

 5. We assume you already have a raw staging layer.

-6. Our macros assume that you are only loading from one set of load dates in a single load cycle (i.e. Your staging layer contains data for one ```load_datetime``` value only). **We will be removing this restriction in future releases**.
+6. Our macros assume that you are only loading from one set of load dates in a single load cycle (i.e. your staging layer contains data for one ```load_datetime``` value only). **We will be removing this restriction in future releases**.

-7. You should read our [best practises](bestpractises.md) guidance, this is coming up next.
+7. You should read our [best practices](bestpractices.md) guidance.

 ## Setting up sources

 We will be using the ```source``` feature of dbt extensively throughout the documentation to make access to source data much easier, cleaner and more modular.
-The main advantage of this is that sources will be included in dbt dependency graphs
+The main advantage of this is that sources are then included in dbt dependency graphs.

 We have provided an example below which shows a configuration similar to that used for the examples in our documentation, however this feature is documented extensively in [the documentation for dbt itself](https://docs.getdbt.com/docs/using-sources).

-After reading the above documentation, we recommend you place the ```schema.yml``` file you create for your sources, in the root of your ```models``` folder, however you can place it where needed for your specific project and models.
+After reading the above documentation, we recommend that you place the ```schema.yml``` file you create for your sources, in the root of your ```models``` folder, however you can place it where needed for your specific project and models.

 ```schema.yml```